MaelAbgrall/HardwareforAI/README.md

 #### The chipset
 so, as seen on the previous point, chipset are important.
-There is 3 category of chipset: B, H and Z.
+There is 3 category of chipset (on intel though): B, H and Z.

 The build quality of those motherboard is nearly the same, the only thing that change is how everything is connected on the PCB and the number / quality of the features (Integrated audio chip, Wifi, Usb ports, etc)